Mission

 4.2 Make sure all the toggle entrance are closed.

 What is the benefit?
-This is basically the same as a “moving screen” which provides extra ventilation to bees who have limited ways to keep the hive cool.
+This is basically the same as a “moving screen” which provides extra ventilation to bees that have limited ways to keep the hive cool.

 Rusty